ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 .. note::

-  Ray dashboard can only display/retrieve up to 10K tasks at a time.
+  Ray dashboard can only display or retrieve up to 10K tasks at a time.
 If there are more than 10K tasks from your job, they are unaccounted.
 The number of unaccounted tasks is available from the task breakdown.

 Task Timeline